-These Financial Regulations were adopted by the Council at its Meeting held on […………………………………………. ]
+These Financial Regulations were adopted by Council at its Meeting held on [1st July 2020]

 GENERAL

 These financial regulations govern the conduct of financial management by the Council and may only be amended or varied by resolution of the Council.
 Financial regulations are one of the Council’s three governing policy documents providing procedural guidance for members and officers.
 Financial regulations must be observed in conjunction with the Council’s standing orders and any individual financial regulations relating to contracts.